 - Whatever the qualities of greenhouse gas emissions reduction actions; a relation between the problem area and solutions have not been established.

-Please click here to see full report in English.
+Please click here to see the full report in English.

-Please click here to see full report in Turkish.
+Please click here to see the full report in Turkish.